ornellion/100DaysOfCode/overview-round2.md

 ### R2D15
 - Codecademy: Continued working on Off-Platform Project: Fotomatic.
 - Fixed the code for the website and now need to work on responsive design

+### R2D16
+- Codecademy: Continued working on Off-Platform Project: Fotomatic.
+- Had not fixed the HTML completely but progress is being made on the responsive end!